segment-boneyard/apps-script-batches/README.md

 # batches

 URLFetchApp and other request related Google Apps Script calls are time constrained.
-You can get more processing if you get items from your database in batch. `batches` helps you batch items for your requests.
+You can get more processing if you request database items in batch.

-## Installation

-Project Key: `MYDQZSBPCbaPiuU-CxeBcQ8fbAXhMFjX_`
+## Project Key

-Identifier: `Batches`
+    MYDQZSBPCbaPiuU-CxeBcQ8fbAXhMFjX_

 ## API